RuyiLi/jyasic/README.md

 grey - yatsufusa: spawns hordes of resurrected enemies that run into enemies and deal damage.

 white - scream: shoots a large amount of bullets with varying speeds at multiple angles.

+orange - ivories in the fire: shoots hordes of wavering bullets.